Co-Dreaming: Improvisation toward Liberatory Worlding

 Symposium 2023

-This is the website of the 2023 arts-based research symposium.
-I lead one of these most years, and here are two videos co-created out of earlier symposia:
+This is the website of the 2023 arts-based research symposium: virtual realities, movement improvisation, social justice approaches, queer dreamings and ecoarts.
+My collaborators and I lead one of these most years, often in collaboration with the Duderstadt Video Studio at the University of Michigan.
+Here are two videos co-created out of earlier symposia:

 Disability/Culture: Research in Motion video , 23 mins (2012 symposium)